9dots/9dots.io-pages/OqnvabQ.md

 ---

 ## Lesson Overview
 In this final lesson, students present their product presentations to a panel of judges.
-The judges use a rubric for scoring the presentations.
-Students are judged on their product, visual aide, and ability to present their product.
+The judges use a rubric for scoring the presentations in which students are judged on their product, visual aide, and ability to present their product.

 ## Setup